pauroger/exp-net-fundamentals-2025-Q2/README.md

 ## "Stand-up" updates Week 2

-2025-06-23
+2025-06-23/25

+I struggled a bit on the VM setup, since I had to recreate all of it in Azure from Scratch due to the AWS price scare.
+Eventually I managed to successfully create some interesting VM-Inception:

+- Forward Proxy Lab.
+See [Journal](projects/week2/forward_proxy/JOURNAL.md).
-Succeeded recreating the Reverse Proxy Lab.
+- Reverse Proxy Lab.
 See [Journal](projects/week2/reverse_proxy/JOURNAL.md).

 2025-06-19